Superstition: Opposition to superstition

 In the classical era, the existence of gods was actively debated both among philosophers and theologians, and opposition to superstition arose consequently.
 The poem De rerum natura, written by the Roman poet and philosopher Lucretius further developed the opposition to superstition.
 Cicero's work De natura deorum also had a great influence on the development of the modern concept of superstition as well as the word itself.
 Where Cicero distinguished superstitio and religio, Lucretius used only the word religio.
 Cicero, for whom superstitio meant "excessive fear of the gods" wrote that "superstitio, non religio, tollenda est ", which means that only superstition, and not religion, should be abolished.
 The Roman Empire also made laws condemning those who excited excessive religious fear in others.

 During the Middle Ages, the idea of God's influence on the world's events went mostly undisputed.
 Trials by ordeal were quite frequent, even though Frederick II (1194 – 1250 AD) was the first king who explicitly outlawed trials by ordeal as they were considered "irrational".

 The rediscovery of lost classical works (The Renaissance) and scientific advancement led to a steadily increasing disbelief in superstition.
 A new, more rationalistic lens was beginning to see use in exegesis.
 Opposition to superstition was central to the Age of Enlightenment.
 The first philosopher who dared to criticize superstition publicly and in a written form was Baruch Spinoza, who was a key figure in the Age of Enlightenment.

+During the European Enlightenment, the modern usage of superstition became increasingly established, with connotations focused on superstition being a form of irrational (non-scientific) thinking, rather than a form of "bad" religious thinking.